Manny281/100daysofswiftui/README.md

 Day Four: type annotations and checkpoint 2 :
     Learned multiple ways to write the same line of code using explicit type and inference type .
 Explicit type is mainly used for empty variables/arrays or any of the rest.
 It can also be a personal preference. inference type if faster to write and could appear simpler and easier to change variable to a different type.
 Unless you need to use a certain type its a person preference.

     The coding challenge was simple.
 I wrote half the code then I couldnt figure out how to only print the unique items number.
 I knew that sets doesn't use duplicates but i got confused when it was asking to create array.
 It was just me overthinking again.
 I then read the hint and relearned that i could create a set from an array so i made a set using the array and printed the unique items with count.

+Day Five: Conditions:
+    Learned mutliple ways to write conditions; If , switch, and ternary.
+    I played around with the ones that i wasn't so sure about to see how they work and to make sure i could actually use them to write code.
+The main thing i was wondering is when to use each one and i now have a basic understanding of when.
+This lesson took a lot longer because i spent a lot of time playing around with what i had learned.